alexconst/alexconst.github.io/technical/packer.md

 packer validate "$packer_template"
 # Get an overview of what the template includes (variables, builders, provisioners):
 packer inspect "$packer_template"

 # Produce machine images for all defined builders:
-# Note that this will fail for this template because you can't run both VMware and VirtualBox at the same time.
+# Note that this would actually fail for this template, because you can't run different hypervisors simultaneously on the same machine.
-packer build "$packer_template"
+# packer build "$packer_template"

 # Produce a machine image for the selected builder and keep the logs:
 # Note that this is the builder *name* variable (shown with inspect) not the builder *type* variable.
 export PACKER_LOG=1